-Failure of the Bridge
+3.6: Failure of the Bridge

-- 1. Failure is defined as a fracture or deflection of the structure causing the truck to settle more than 4" (dropping the weights to the base).
+- 1. Failure is defined as a fracture of the members or deflection of the structure causing the truck to settle more than 2" (dropping the weights to the base).
 Slippage from the bearings or overturning of the structure is also considered failure. - 2.
-Settlement is measured as the difference between the initial height and a final height of the loading truck to the surface below. - 3.
+Settlement is measured as the difference between the initial height (with the 9.5 lb load) and a final height of the loading truck (with the 9.5 lb initial load plus additional weights) to the surface below.

 The bridge fails when it is incapable of supporting any additional load without exceeding the deflection or fracture limit.